ibm-cloud-docs/vpc/block_storage_vpc_monitoring.md

 * Cumulative number of [bytes written for a volume](/docs/vpc?topic=vpc-vpc-monitoring-metrics#bytes-written-for-volume-gen2) since the virtual server instance was started.

-To see these metrics in the UI, do the following.
+To see these metrics in the console, do the following.

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **Infrastructure ![VPC icon](../icons/vpc.svg) > Compute > Virtual server instances**.
 2. Click the instance name to go to the instance details.